Dump truck: Standard dump truck

 A standard dump truck is a truck chassis with a dump body mounted to the frame.
 The bed is raised by a vertical hydraulic ram mounted under the front of the body (known as a front post hoist configuration), or a horizontal hydraulic ram and lever arrangement between the frame rails (known as an underbody hoist configuration), and the back of the bed is hinged at the back of the truck.
 The tailgate (sometimes referred to as an end gate) can be configured to swing up on top hinges (and sometimes also to fold down on lower hinges) or it can be configured in the "High Lift Tailgate" format wherein pneumatic or hydraulic rams lift the gate open and up above the dump body.
 Some bodies, typically for hauling grain, have swing-out doors for entering the box and a metering gate/chute in the center for a more controlled dumping.

 In the United States most standard dump trucks have one front steering axle and one (4x2 (Note: Number of wheels × number of powered wheels, with dual tires counted as a single wheel.)
 4-wheeler) or two (6x4 6-wheeler) rear axles which typically have dual wheels on each side.
 Tandem rear axles are almost always powered, (Note: Some very heavy-duty trucks have a "tridem" with 3 powered axles.) front steering axles are also sometimes powered (4x4, 6x6).
 Unpowered axles are sometimes used to support extra weight.
-(Note: Dump trucks are usually used locally, and are only subject to state limits, which can be heavier than interstate limits) Most unpowered rear axles can be raised off the ground to minimize wear when the truck is empty or lightly loaded, and are commonly called "lift axles".
+(Note: Dump trucks are usually used locally, and are only subject to state limits, which can be heavier than interstate limits) Most unpowered rear axles can be raised off the ground to minimize wear when the truck is empty or lightly loaded, and are commonly called "lift axles" or “pusher axles.”
+The most commonly found Class 8 dump truck models are the Kenworth T800 and T880, Peterbilt 367 and 567, Western Star 4700, 4900, 47X and 49X, Volvo VHD, Freightliner 114SD and 122SD, and Mack Granite.

 European Union heavy trucks often have two steering axles.
 Dump truck configurations are two, three, and four axles.
 The four-axle eight wheeler has two steering axles at the front and two powered axles at the rear and is limited to 32 t gross weight in most EU countries.
 The largest of the standard European dump trucks is commonly called a "centipede" and has seven axles.
 The front axle is the steering axle, the rear two axles are powered, and the remaining four are lift axles.

 The shorter wheelbase of a standard dump truck often makes it more maneuverable than the higher capacity semi-trailer dump trucks.